Save 50% off everything with code CYBERMONDAY2025!

 (by R. Scott Wiley)

 Change the sounds in the song to match what your fire alarm.
-The pictures in the Printable can help cue the children for each part of the song.
+The pictures in the printable can help cue the children for each part of the song.

 Check out these tips about fire drills from Vanessa.